PatrickHorlaville/CITA_LIM/README.md

 - The python files relevant to the project are `stacking.py`, `stacking_params.py` and `stacking_utils.py`.
 Their use are explained in the `Executables` section of the notebook.

+- The gif result of the analysis is `stacked_map.gif` and is in the `result_files` folder.
+The snapshots used to make the gif are in the `gif_snaps` folder.

 - The other files in the directory have been of use since last summer for the various endeavours of my research project.
 They are not part of my project for the class and as such, can be ignored.